-The Group has continued its principal business in the provision of OOH advertising spaces and services to its customers, which comprise end users aiming to promote their brands, products or services, and advertising agents acting for such advertisers.
-While providing OOH advertising business to clients, we also offer our customers design, production and advertisement logistics services on the different advertising platforms.
+The Group has maintained its primary focus on offering out-of-home ("OOH") advertising services to its customers.
+These customers include end users who seek to promote their brands, products, or services, as well as advertising agents who represent such advertisers.
+In addition to providing OOH advertising, we also extend our services to customers by offering design, production and advertisement logistics assistance across various advertising platforms.